manifoldco/torus-cli/README.md

 ## Codebase

-This repository contains the code for both the arigato daemon and cli.
-It's also the home of all arigato issues (server and client).
+This repository contains the code for both the torus daemon and cli.
+It's also the home of all torus issues (server and client).

 The daemon is responsible for:
 - holding sensitive data (the user's password and access tokens).